Should you care if your designer uses silk thread? Aren’t all sewing threads pretty much the same anyway?

 What more could we want?

-TIP especially for the few of your who sew, or those who need to mend something…
+TIP! (especially for those of you who sew, or any who need to mend something):

 Remember, thread is to hold your garment together.
-So, aim for small stitches in high quality thread.
+Try to aim for small stitches in high quality thread.